 It is 2:12 PM.
-The staff has nearly completed cleaning the kitchen, the preparation work for tomorrow's menu is finished and the employees' workday ends in 8 minutes.
+The staff has nearly completed cleaning the kitchen, the prep work for tomorrow's menu is finished, and the employees' workday ends in 8 minutes.
 It's been a long day so everyone is ready to go home!
 One of the employees already left to put the day's deposit in the school safe for courier pickup later.
 Suddenly, the school loudspeaker blares that there is an emergency, and the school is going into lockdown.
-You know that if your staff stays for even 1 minute past 2:20pm, they will earn overtime, and your director has been adamant that no overtime should be worked for any reason.
-What should the cafeteria staff do and in what order?
-In the scenario just discussed, 2 minutes after lockdown, the fire alarm goes off.
-You think you can smell smoke, but in all the stress of the lockdown, you're not sure.
-What do you do now?
+You know that if your staff stays for even 1 minute past 2:20 pm, they will earn overtime, and your director has been adamant that no overtime should be worked for any reason.
+What should the school nutrition staff do and in what order?